Bazilver/calculator/README.md

 # 🧮 Calculator App

 A simple and intuitive calculator built with modern web technologies.
-It includes support for light and dark themes, basic arithmetic operations, responsive design, and keyboard input support.
+It includes support for light and dark themes, basic arithmetic operations, and responsive design.

 ## ✨ Features
 ✅ Basic arithmetic operations: Addition, Subtraction, Multiplication, Division